thesofproject/sof/README.md

 ## Building

-The `rimage` tool can be built with the usual CMake commands:
+Most users don't build `rimage` directly but as an ExternalProject defined by CMake in SOF.
+This being said, `rimage` can be built with the usual CMake commands:

 ```shell
 $ cmake -B build/